 Allergy and Anaphylaxis Action Plan and Medication Orders

 Self Carry Contract

-For the safety of all students with asthma, the health office requests a signed health care plan from your health care provider along with an inhaler for school use.
-Typically, middle and high school students who are proficient users of inhalers may “self-carry” their inhaler with signed health care plan from physician, parent and approval of school nurse.
+For the safety of all students with asthma, the health office requests a signed health care plan from your healthcare provider along with an inhaler for school use.
+Typically, middle and high school students who are proficient users of inhalers may “self-carry” their inhaler with a signed health care plan from a physician, advanced practice nurse or physician's assistant, parent/guardian and approval of the school nurse.
 However, a second inhaler is requested to be stored in the health office.